Spacetime Bananas with EOW Branes and Spins: Spacetime Bananas

 \subsection{Inside the banana}

 In this section, we propose an alternative approach to cure the sign problem of the on-shell action.
 Our observation is that $I_{\text{GHY}}(\text{stretch})$ is equal to the Einstein-Hilbert action of the region inside the cone or banana.
 Strictly speaking, the Euclidean geometry does not cover the region inside the horizon.
 In particular, the signature of the metric becomes $(-,-,+)$, obscuring the geometric interpretation of the spacetime within.
 However, the determinant of the metric \eqref{determinant} does not vanish anywhere, allowing us to extend the integral domain to the interior.
 Despite potential concerns about the singularity at the center of the black hole, it does not pose any technical difficulty, as we already introduce a cut-off disk around $R=0$ when evaluating the $R$ integral.
-As a quick check, the Einstein-Hilbert action of the extrapolated cone geometry is as follows \be I_{\text{ex-cone}}=\underbrace{\frac{1}{4G_N}\int dR \( \frac{R}{\epsilon^2} \) }_{\text{AdS Einstein-Hilbert}}\underbrace{-\frac{1}{4G_N}\int dR\(\frac{R}{\epsilon^2}-\frac{(1+r_h^2)}{2R}\)}_{I_{\text{GHY}}(\partial_{\text{AdS}})+I_{ct}}=I_{\text{corr}}. \ee This observation is significant because in all of the Banados solutions (solutions in the FG gauge) we have discussed, the determinant of the metric vanishes at a certain surface, commonly referred to as a ``wall".
+As a quick check, the Einstein-Hilbert action of the extrapolated cone geometry is as follows \be I_{\text{ex-cone}}=\underbrace{\frac{1}{4G_N}\int dR \( \frac{R}{\epsilon^2} \) }_{\text{AdS Einstein-Hilbert}}\underbrace{-\frac{1}{4G_N}\int dR\(\frac{R}{\epsilon^2}-\frac{(1+r_h^2)}{2R}\)}_{I_{\text{GHY}}(\partial_{\text{AdS}})+I_{ct}}=I_{\text{corr}}. \ee This observation is significant because in all of the \Banados solutions (solutions in the FG gauge) we have discussed, the determinant of the metric vanishes at a certain surface, commonly referred to as a ``wall".
 When computing the on-shell action, we only include the spacetime region between the wall and the AdS boundary.
-Therefore, the FG gauge does not encompass the entirety of spacetime.
+Therefore, the FG gauge does not encompass the entirety of spacetime. \\These two observations imply that to accurately reproduce the correlation function, we should also consider the regions that are excluded in the FG gauge.
+In Appendix \ref{appendix:particle}, we examine this proposal in the context of conical geometry.
+In global coordinates, the on-shell action should yield the conformal dimension of the heavy operator responsible for the conical singularity.
+By applying the GtP and SCT transformations, we can derive the analogs of the cone and banana coordinates, which enable us to compute the correlation functions correctly.
+We also rewrite these in the FG gauge and find that they only cover partial regions in global coordinates.
+For the analog of the cone geometry, we can identify the missing part of the spacetime in the FG gauge, which corresponds to a cone \eqref{misscone} in global coordinates.
+Consequently, the on-shell partition functions in the FG gauge do not match the correlation functions, and this discrepancy can be resolved by supplementing the on-shell partition function of the cone.